sergio11/iot_event_streaming_architecture/README.md

-# Smart IoT Event Streaming: Scaling with Apache Kafka and MQTT 🌐📊
+# QuantumFlow IoT: Smart IoT Event Streaming.
+Scaling with Apache Kafka and MQTT 🌐📊

 Unlock the potential of the Internet of Things (IoT) with this cutting-edge Event Streaming Architecture.
 Leveraging the power of Apache Kafka and MQTT, this project is designed to handle IoT data at scale. 🚀